MENTAL HEALTH

 There’s nothing more detrimental than your own mind working against you.

-“True Wellness is a side effect of healthy habits and is built over time.”
+“True Wellness is a side effect of healthy habits and is cultivated over time.”

 — Jacquelyn Benjamin